rzashakeri/Instagram-Assistant/README.md

 ## Features
 1. Download Any Media From Instagram Such Reels, Profile Photo And etc...
 2. Upload Any Type Of Media From Telegram in Instagram
 3. Received Insights Of Instagram Post from Telegram
-4. Login To Instagram From Telegram
-5. Get Insight instagram post
+4. Get Insight instagram post
+5. Lottery with comments and likes

+#### when you run as admin
 6. Admin Panel
 7. Get User Count From Admin Panel
 8. Send Message To All User From Admin Panel